 Recent and Forthcoming Articles:

-“The Many Sides of Gregor Mendel,” in Biology Outside the Box: Boundary Crossers and Innovation in Biology, edited by Michael Dietrich and Oren Harman, (Chicago: University of Chicago Press, forthcoming).
+"The Many Sides of Gregor Mendel," in Outsider Scientists: Boundary Crossers and Innovation in Biology, edited by Michael Dietrich and Oren Harman, 27–44 (Chicago: University of Chicago Press, 2013).

 “Monism and Morphology at the Turn of the Twentieth Century,” in Monism: Science, Philosophy, Religion, and the History of a Worldview, edited by Todd Weir, Palgrave Studies in Cultural and Intellectual History (New York: Palgrave USA, forthcoming in 2012).